Umami Pot

 Cold brewing method

-When using the cold brewing method, you can achieve a delicate and clear anchovy dashi with minimal bitterness.
+When using the cold brewing method, you can achieve a delicate and clear stock with minimal bitterness.
 The process is quite simple: just add water and dried anchovies to a bowl and let them soak for about 8 hours.
-Since there is no need to prepare the anchovies, you can make it with little effort.
+Since there is no need to prep the anchovies, you can make it with little effort.

 When including kombu to make awase dashi, add it to the water at the same time as the anchovies.
-As with the method described earlier, there is no need to prepare the ingredients, but it is recommended to remove the kombu within 10 hours, as soaking it for longer may cause the water to become cloudy and emit a strong kombu odor.
+As with the method described earlier, there is no need to prep the ingredients, but it is best to remove the kombu within 10 hours, as soaking it for longer may cause the water to become cloudy and develop a strong kombu odor.

 anchovy dashi_instruction: cold brewing method-1